 George Scammell, ASID, IIDA

-George Scammell is Director, Interior Design – Princess Cruises.
+George Scammell is Director Interior Asset Management – Princess Cruises.

 A global hospitality design leader, George has extensive experience in the hospitality, cruise, and leisure entertainment industry.
 Leadership positions include VP of Global Design for Wyndham Worldwide, Principal for CORE architects, VP of Design for ForrestPerkins, and Design Management for Walt Disney World Resorts.
 George earned his bachelor’s degree in Interior Design from Florida State University, is a licensed Interior Designer, and a Professional Member of both the American Society of Interior Designers, and the International Interior Design Association.